Documentation / Alerts

 And then we make sure we show the last 7 days.
 Time range for the history graph

-You can also create alerts that alerts when a response types size increase.
+You can also create alerts that fire when a response type's size increases.
 Here we graph the JavaScript and CSS size.

 Alert when the size increases